bplx/DogPy/README.md

 think i may settle on Python.. i like requests :DD

-EDITING THIS SECTION: I just found out about combining C++ and Python and i am currently having an anyerumsdmsfklfsgfmdf
+EDITING THIS SECTION: I just found out about combining C++ and Python and i am currently having an anyerumsdmsfklfsgfmdf EDITING THIS SECTION 2: THE SEQUEL: Was i drunk?
+I was going through my old repos and it seems i like self deprecating a lot.
+Huh
 # Dependencies
 1. (pip) requests
 2. `clear` command available in console